-We employ people from over 30 nations.
+We employ people from 31 nations.
 Various workshops and team events strengthen cohesion and train social skills.
 In addition, we focus on aspects of teamwork and mutual respect in special trainee training courses.
 In order to specifically motivate girls for technical professions, we have been taking part in the "Girls' Day" campaign for several years.
 With the support of the Integration Agency, we offer assistance to severely disabled employees and those with an equivalent status.
 As far as possible, we adapt workstations accordingly.
-At the end of 2021, 24 severely disabled employees were employed at Stahlwerk Annahütte, corresponding to a proportion of 4.2 percent (2020: 5.0 percent).
+At the end of 2023, 25 severely disabled employees were employed at Stahlwerk Annahütte, corresponding to a proportion of 4.2 percent (2022: 4.4 percent).